OSCNWeb/oscn-careers/_posts/2022-12-15-audio-visual-specialist.md

 **Education / Experience:**

  - High School Diploma or Equivalent Required
- - Bachelor’s Degree in a Technology Field Preferred
+ - Bachelor's Degree in a Technology Field Preferred
  - College or Technical Coursework Related to Audio Visual Skills Preferred
- - Minimum of Two Years’ Experience with Audio Visual, Conference Management, or Communication Systems
+ - Minimum of Two Years' Experience with Audio Visual, Conference Management, or Communication Systems